yangl1996/homepage/content/_index.md

 I love designing and building systems that are robust, performant, and easy to use.
-My current research focuses on improving the performance of the blockchain.
-Our implementation of the [Prism](https://github.com/yangl1996/prism-rust) protocol can support more than 70,000 transactions per second.
+My current research focuses on computer network problems in the setting of blockchain.
+Two examples are [Prism](https://github.com/yangl1996/prism-rust), a cryptocurrency that supports more than
+80,000 transactions per second, and [DispersedLedger](https://github.com/yangl1996/dispersed-ledger), a method that allows BFT state machine replication protocols to run well on variable-bandwidth networks.
 Occasionally, I write about what I do in [my blog](https://blog.leiy.me).
 When away from the keyboard, I enjoy hiking, cycling, sailing and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is KC1NOR.

-### What's New
+## What's New

 - [DispersedLedger](https://github.com/yangl1996/dispersed-ledger) will appear at NSDI '22.
 - I'm TA-ing [6.829](https://web.mit.edu/6.829/www/currentsemester/) this fall semester.